baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 2) Is some extra information present at runtime (a tag or type) to help indentifying the origin of the value?

-We are talking about tagged vs untagged in the sense of 1).
-Our source expressions do not need tags to build expressions that have union types.
-We illustrate this with examples in Section 2.
-For instance:
+The discussion on tagged vs untagged in the paper is in the sense of 1).
+Our source expressions do not need tags to build expressions that have union types, as illustrated in Section 2.

-FILL ME

-Our semantics does indeed require type annotations to be present at runtime, we will clarify this.
+The fact that tags are not present in source expressions creates quite different challenges for the design of languages, compared to traditional tagged sum types.
+In particular, as we explain in both the Introduction and Section 2, we have to deal with complications that arize from subtyping and types that can overlap on branches.
+Language designs with tagged sum types, do not have such problems.

+On the other hand, we will make it more clear during revision that our semantics requires type annotations to be present at runtime.
+We believe this is a reasonable approach (and is adopted by many approaches), as it provides significant flexibility, while ensuring type safety.

+The follwing table provides an overview of different approaches to union types:

 ```
                                   |   C/C++ | Sum types   | Union Types in this paper (and much RW)